-In the research study we introduced in Monday’s posting on The Gottman Relationship Blog, “Patterns of Marital Conflict Predict Children’s Internalizing and Externalizing Behaviors” (1993), Drs.
-Gottman and Lynn Katz found that a child’s temperament does not have a statistically significant affect on marital satisfaction, its change over time, or the style in which the couple engages in marital conflict.
+In this research study, “Patterns of Marital Conflict Predict Children’s Internalizing and Externalizing Behaviors” (1993), Drs.
+Gottman and Lynn Katz found that a child’s temperament does not have a statistically significant effect on marital satisfaction, its change over time, or the style in which the couple engages in marital conflict.

 It is not the child’s temperament that predicts marital conflict, but rather the type of marital conflict that predicts a child’s temperament.

 To the extent that couples were hostile towards each other when resolving their marital disputes, 3 years later their children tended to be seen by their teachers as exhibiting mild forms of antisocial behavior.
 Below are aspects of conflict style found by Drs.
 Gottman and Katz to predict different child behavior outcomes.

 When conflict style is Mutually Hostile (a symmetrical pattern of marital interaction in conflict in which each spouse directly attacks the other’s fundamental beliefs, feelings, and character) it leads to a higher likelihood of divorce and of child externalizing behaviors (aggression and hyperactivity).
 Here are a couple of theories explaining this phenomenon:

 - Children exhibiting externalizing behaviors may be sensing the instability of their parents’ marriage and acting out their fears of a potential divorce.